vibhorag101/SnakeAndLadder/README.md

 - We can now start the game from start button

 ### Main Game Screen
--Here we have a dice animation which simulates the dice roll.
+- Here we have a dice animation which simulates the dice roll.
 This involves `multithreading` for efficient resource use.

 ![image](https://user-images.githubusercontent.com/76804249/189912594-d4e43fcf-d6cc-43ef-9ea5-5bea209ad330.png)